 China Unicom (Hong Kong) Ltd. (762), the nation’s second-largest mobile-phone company, posted second- quarter profit that beat analysts’ estimates as a range of cheap handsets capped the cost of luring smartphone users.

 Net income fell 2 percent to 2.42 billion yuan ($381 million), from a restated 2.47 billion yuan a year earlier, based on figures derived from half-year earnings the Beijing- based company reported today.
 That compares with the 2.1 billion-yuan median of five analysts’ estimates in a Bloomberg News survey.

 Chairman Chang Xiaobing has turned to cheaper smartphones from Chinese suppliers Lenovo Group Ltd. (992), ZTE Corp.
-(000063) and Huawei Technologies Co. to trim subsidy costs and reduce reliance on Apple Inc. (AAPL)’s iPhone to win new users.
+(000063) and Huawei Technologies Co. to trim subsidy costs and reduce reliance on Apple Inc. (AAPL:US)’s iPhone to win new users.
 Unicom lost exclusivity to offer the iPhone with a service plan in the nation when China Telecom Corp.
 (728) began selling the device March 9.

 “China Unicom reported strong first-half net profit,” Alen Lin, an analyst at BNP Paribas Securities Asia in Hong Kong, said in an e-mail.
 “We upgraded the stock to a buy at the end of May arguing that the declining subsidy expense ratio would translate into strong profit growth.”

 Revenue rose 15 percent to 60.5 billion yuan in the second quarter, beating the median estimate of 60.4 billion yuan in the Bloomberg News survey.